 Large individual trees in yards and fields in and around the town of Bishop become an iridescent yellow.
 Trees full of color poke out from above rooftops and gather in front yards, like neighbors catching up on the latest gossip.

-A slow drive, easy bike ride, or leisurely walk along West Line St. (the route that takes you up to Bishop Creek Canyon) will show off an assortment of fall color.
-Izaak Walton Park is lovely any time of day and the ‘mini’ forest on the corner at Reata Road has a wonderful radiance in the early morning and late afternoon.
+Take a slow drive, easy bike ride, or relaxed walk along West Line Street—the road leading up to Bishop Creek Canyon—for a beautiful display of fall colors.
+Izaak Walton Park is charming at any time of day.
+The small forest on the corner of Reata Road glows beautifully in the early morning and late afternoon light.

 Owens River – late October to early November